json420/degu/doc/tutorial.rst

 Which all might seem a bit odd, but remember, Degu is meant to be embedded in desktop and mobile applications.
 During a given application's process lifetime, it might never need to start its embedded Degu server.
-So don't make that process's memory footprint needlessly larger :)
+So please don't make that process's memory footprint needlessly larger!

 For example, thus far we haven't directly imported :mod:`degu.client`, which you can see ``build_proxy_app()`` lazily imports in its function scope.
 The new